k2view-academy/K2View-Academy/articles/02_fabric_architecture/07_cassandra_basic_commands.md

 Notes:

-- Use **cassandra** as user and password when connecting the local Cassandra server.
+- Use **cassandra** as the user and password when connecting to the local Cassandra server.

-Alternatively, you can do the following:
+Alternatively, do the following:

-- Run queries on Cassandra in the Fabric server using [cql command](/articles/02_fabric_architecture/04_fabric_commands.md#run-queries-on-cassandra).
+- Run queries on Cassandra in the Fabric server using the [cql command](/articles/02_fabric_architecture/04_fabric_commands.md#run-queries-on-cassandra).
 - Define a Cassandra [DB interface](/articles/05_DB_interfaces/04_creating_a_new_database_interface.md) in the Fabric Studio and set the host to localhost.
 Set the user and password to **cassandra**.
 Then open the [Query Builder](/articles/11_query_builder/01_query_builder_overview.md) to view the list of Cassandra keyspaces and run SQL queries on Cassandra tables.

 [![Previous](/articles/images/Previous.png)](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md)